About Us

 Teaching Artist

 Clyde Lee is a violinist and violist born in South Korea with a passion and background in classical music.
-He has experience in coaching young string players in summer camps, preparatory programs and chamber music groups, believing in accessibility and patience in teaching music at the youth level and encouraging creative expression no matter the age or skill level.
+Clyde has experience in coaching young string players in summer camps, preparatory programs and chamber music groups, believing in accessibility and patience in teaching music at the youth level and encouraging creative expression no matter the age or skill level.
 Clyde is currently working on his own projects and focusing on his journey in continuing music.

 Teaching Artist